top of page

 Regulating these mechanical parts returns the joy back into your style of playing.
-You'll find the piano is more dynamic, which makes your playing more expressive.
+You'll find the piano will be more dynamic, making your playing more expressive and enjoyment far greater.

 The keys above on this piano have sunken down, not because of a build quality issue, but from normal wear and tear fro years of use.
-Uneven key heights can change how much leverage the remaining 60 parts behind the key can utilize to turn (what's left) into power.
+Uneven key heights can change how much leverage the key & action will have.

 "Randy Regulated My Piano!"